ut-issl/s2e-aobc/example/README.md

 - `S2E-AOBC-EXAMPLE` is an example of a project-specific repository of `S2E-AOBC`.
 - Users can copy this directory to make their own simulation environment.
-  - **NOTE**: Please rewrite `example` to suit your project in this document after you copy the directory.
+  - **NOTE**: Please rewrite `example` to suit your project and remove unnecessary descriptions in this document after you copy the directory.
 - For other detailed descriptions, please also see README of [s2e-aobc](https://github.com/ut-issl/s2e-aobc)

 ## How to construct the repository